The exception that is thrown when an attempt is made to access an unloaded application domain.

 uses the HRESULT COR_E_APPDOMAINUNLOADED, which has the value 0x80131014.

-For a list of initial property values for an instance of AppDomainUnloadedException constructors., see the
+For a list of initial property values for an instance of , see the AppDomainUnloadedException constructors.

 This section contains two code examples.
-The first example demonstrates the effects of anon various threads, and the second shows elementary application domain unloading.
+The first example demonstrates the effects of an on various threads, and the second shows elementary application domain unloading.